 Successful organizations demand successful leaders at all levels.
 This major focuses on an understanding of human behavior and leadership theory and practice.
 The Organizational Leadership program integrates courses from across disciplines to stimulate both critical and creative thinking.
 The broad, interdisciplinary curriculum provides the framework necessary for managing and leading in today's team-based organizations.
-The Organizational Leadership major is available to adults with work experience who are registered in the Adult & Continuing Education Program.
+The Organizational Leadership major is available to adults with work experience who are registered in the Adult, Transfer, & Military Services Program.
 This major is well suited to occupations in the area of human resources, training and development, other non-fiscal managerial positions.

-OL majors may choose to double major in Psychology, Sociology, or Business, or complete a minor in one or more of those fields by counting the required courses in both areas.
-The Human Resources certificate program also meshes well with the OL major.
+Organizational Leadership majors may choose to double major in Psychology, Sociology, or Business, or complete a minor in up to two of those fields by counting the required courses in both areas.
+The Human Resources certificate program also meshes well with the Organizational Leadership major.